by Rebekah Kenton

 The minor planet Chiron has its orbit between Saturn and Uranus and its influence is of a similar order.
 It could be seen as part of the Third Eye as its transits can precipitate deep spiritual processes.
 When I had my Chiron return, I was attending a Koan retreat where we had plenty of time and encouragement to practise interior enquiry.
 It was awesome to perceive for “real” many ideas that I had only known as metaphysical theory.

 According to tradition, there are higher chakras above the Crown.
-They are the intermediaries between the upper face of the Beriatic Tree and the lower face of the Azilutic Tree.
-These may be activated in an advanced state of meditation when the mystic has a direct experience of the 5th, 6th and 7th heavens and a taste of the Divine.
+They are the intermediaries between the upper face of the Beriatic Tree and the lower face of the Azilutic Tree on Jacob’s Ladder.
+These may be activated in an advanced state of meditation when the mystic has direct experience of the 5th, 6th and 7th heavens and a taste of the Divine.
 There are also lower chakras below the Base chakra but this level of instinct is not part of human development.

 Even animals have lower psyches and lower chakras, and it is possible to draw a horoscope of their character if the time of birth is known.
 Plants and minerals may not have chakras as they do not have spines and nervous systems, but they have their subtle bodies and are subject to cosmic conditions.
 Ancient astrologers classified them according to their planetary resonances.
 In artistic images of the higher Worlds, angels are sometimes depicted with wheels that turn into every direction, indicating that their cycles touch more than one level.
 In Kabbalah, the planets are seen as angels and the Sun as an archangel.
 The closest angelic being to us is the Mother Earth or Gaia.